lifehaverdev/wehavenorefund/README.md

 #arthurt proposal for path forward: (pending calculation of where we stand)

-calculate refund of not-bot money losses based off of entry price and assumption that bot money is all sell pressure.
+calculate refund of not-bot money to holders based off of entry price and assumption that bot money is all sell pressure.
 Reliquify pool with bot money and resume trading.

 am i crazy?